guillaumedsde/dissertation-notech/meetings.md

 - annotating text does not necessarily lead to redactions
   - cannot reflect that in current UI
 - Experimenting with colors: why not, but be careful of color blindness
-  - outline selection with a colored "box" makes text more legible but what will be redacted becomes less obvious
+  - outline selection with a coloured "box" makes text more legible but what will be redacted becomes less obvious
 - little information outside of document view (e.g. document set view)
   - preview some of the redactions of the document?
   - more details without entering the document view